n00bmind/reflector/README.md

-# cerealkiller
+# reflector
-Serialization library for Jai
+Reflection library for Jai